-Accountants must make compulsory checks, including verifying identification of their clients.
+We must make compulsory checks, including verifying identification of our clients.
 Being asked for identification does not mean you are under suspicion.
-The identification requirements apply to all clients (new and existing) when they are asking their accountants to conduct business on their behalf.
+The identification requirements apply to all clients (new and existing) when they are asking us to conduct business on their behalf.

-This means you will have to show your accountant some personal documents that prove your identity and address.
+This means you will have to show us some personal documents that prove your identity and address.
 Some forms of approved ID include: